abess-team/skscope/docs/source/userguide/quickstart.rst

     print("True coefficient:", np.around(true_coefs, 2))
     >>> True coefficient: [ 0.
 0. 0.
 82.19  0.
 88.31 70.05  0.
 0. 0.  ]

-For the output, we see that the estimated coefficient approaches to the underlying true coefficient.
+In the output, we can observe that the estimated coefficients closely resemble the true coefficients.

 Further reading
 ---------------------------